-A 'Faculty Advisor or Counselor' shall be assigned to each student, who will advise him about the UG Programme, its Course Structure and Curriculum, Choice/Option for Subjects/ Courses for the purpose of registration, based on his competence, progress, pre-requisites and interest.

-The Academic Section of the College invites 'Registration Forms' from students apriorie (before the beginning of the Semester), through 'on-line submissions', ensuring 'DATE and TIME Stamping'.
-The On-line Registration Requests for any 'Current Semester' shall be completed before the commencement of SEEs (Semester End Examinations) of the 'Preceding Semester'.

-Students are advised to individually register for all the number of credits indicated in that semester workload of the respective UG Degree Course Structure - this is termed as the 'Semester Work Load' (SWL).
+- 5.1 A 'Faculty Advisor or Counselor' shall be assigned to each student, who will advise him about the UG Programme, its Course Structure and Curriculum, Choice/Option for Subjects/ Courses for the purpose of registration, based on his competence, progress, pre-requisites and interest. - 5.2 The Academic Section of the College invites 'Registration Forms' from students apriorie (before the beginning of the Semester), through 'on-line submissions', ensuring 'DATE and TIME Stamping'.
+The On-line Registration Requests for any 'Current Semester' shall be completed before the commencement of SEEs (Semester End Examinations) of the 'Preceding Semester'. - 5.3 Students are advised to individually register for all the number of credits indicated in that semester workload of the respective UG Degree Course Structure this is termed as the 'Semester Work Load' (SWL).

-A student can apply for ONLINE Registration, ONLY AFTER obtaining the 'WRITTEN APPROVAL' from his assigned Faculty Advisor, which should be submitted to the College Academic/Examination Section through the Head of the Department (a copy of the same is to be retained by the Head of the Department, Faculty Advisor and the student).

-A student may be permitted to register for the courses in a semester of his choice subject to para 5.4 with the typical work load suggested in the course structure of that semester.
-A student may register for courses over and above the courses listed in the course structure of the semester with possible additional courses of his choice, limited to a maximum of 3 Credits, based on his PROGRESS and SGPA/ CGPA, and completion of the 'PRE-REQUISITES' as indicated for various Subjects/ Courses in the Department Course Structure and Syllabus contents.

-The choice for the 'additional' Courses above the typical SWL must be indicated clearly, which needs the specific approval and signature of the Faculty Advisor/ Counselor and the HoD on the hard-copy.

-If the Student submits ambiguous choices or multiple options or erroneous entries - during On-Line Registration for the Course(s) under a given/ specified Course Group/ Category as listed in the Course Structure, only the first mentioned Subject/ Course in that Category will be taken into consideration, as applicable.

-'ON-LINE' The through Course Options exercised Registration are final and CANNOT be changed; further, alternate choices will also not be considered.
-However, if the Course that has already been listed for Registration (by the Head of Department) in a Semester and could not be offered due to any unforeseen or unexpected reasons, then the Student shall be allowed to have alternate choice - either for a new Course (subject to offering of such a Course), or for another existing Course (subject to availability of seats), which may be considered.
-Such alternate arrangements will be made by the Head of the Department, with due notification and time-framed schedule, within the WEEK from the FIRST commencement of Class-work for that Semester.
+- 5.4 A student can apply for ONLINE Registration, ONLY AFTER obtaining the 'WRITTEN APPROVAL' from his assigned Faculty Advisor, which should be submitted to the College Academic/Examination Section through the Head of the Department (a copy of the same is to be retained by the Head of the Department, Faculty Advisor and the student). - 5.5 A student may be permitted to register for the courses in a semester of his choice subject to para 5.4 with the typical work load suggested in the course structure of that semester.
+A student may register for courses over and above the courses listed in the course structure of the semester with possible additional courses of his choice, limited to a maximum of 3 Credits, based on his PROGRESS and SGPA/ CGPA, and completion of the 'PRE-REQUISITES' as indicated for various Subjects/ Courses in the Department Course Structure and Syllabus contents. - 5.6 The choice for the 'additional' Courses above the typical SWL must be indicated clearly, which needs the specific approval and signature of the Faculty Advisor/ Counselor and the HoD on the hard-copy. - 5.7 If the Student submits ambiguous choices or multiple options or erroneous entries during On-Line Registration for the Course(s) under a given/ specified Course Group/ Category as listed in the Course Structure, only the first mentioned Subject/ Course in that Category will be taken into consideration, as applicable. - 5.8 The Course Options exercised through 'ON-LINE' Registration are final and CANNOT be changed; further, alternate choices will also not be considered.
+However, if the Course that has already been listed for Registration (by the Head of Department) in a Semester and could not be offered due to any unforeseen or unexpected reasons, then the Student shall be allowed to have alternate choice either for a new Course (subject to offering of such a Course), or for another existing Course (subject to availability of seats), which may be considered.
+Such alternate arrangements will be made by the

+Head of the Department, with due notification and timeframed schedule, within the FIRST WEEK from the commencement of Class-work for that Semester.
-Dropping of the Courses may be permitted ONLY AFTER obtaining the prior approval from the Faculty Advisor assigned and the Head of the department (subject to the retaining of the SWL), 'within 15 Days of Time' from the beginning of the current semester.

-For Mandatory Courses like NCC/ NSS/ NSO etc., a 'Satisfactory Participation Certificate' from the concerned authorities for the relevant Semester is essential.
+- 5.9 Dropping of the Courses may be permitted ONLY AFTER obtaining the prior approval from the Faculty Advisor assigned and the Head of the department (subject to the retaining of the SWL), 'within 15 Days of Time' from the beginning of the current semester. - 5.10 For Mandatory Courses like NCC/ NSS/ NSO etc., a 'Satisfactory Participation Certificate' from the concerned authorities for the relevant Semester is essential.
 No Marks or Grades or Credits shall be awarded for these activities.

-Courses to be offered
+6.0 Courses to be offered